jsdelivrbot/tutorial/docs/0-agenda/0-agenda.md

 The Perspectives

-- 7: Authentication and Testing (DS/CI-CD)
+- 7: Login Security and Testing (DS/CI-CD)

 - 8: Web Components (Standard + Polymer) and their Communication